 Don't make the mistake of listing only the chronology and title of previous jobs.
 Valuable information about the duties that you performed, about the achievements in this area.
 It is enough to indicate the last few places or those for the last 5 years.

 2. Information about hobbies

 When hiring a person, the employer wants to cooperate with an individual with an accommodating character.
 Therefore, you should tell in detail about your hobby and additional knowledge, for example, of any foreign language.
 Your freestyle presentation will only emphasize your individuality.
 It is important subsequently at the interview as brightly as it is written in the resume, to present to potential employers.

-A huge advantage if there are people who can recommend you.
-Sometimes such a favorable acquaintance increases the chances of getting a position in childcare careers.
+A huge advantage is if there are people who can recommend you.
+Sometimes such a favorable acquaintance increases the chances of getting a position in a childcare career.

 The presence of letters of recommendation will allow you to indicate this fact in your resume.
 It is helpful to place an excerpt from the recommendations in a couple of sentences in the resume.